kurtdekker/pong_solitaire/README.md

-Unity3D Pong Solitaire - One Scene One Script
+Unity3D Pong Solitaire - One Scene One Script (and a few assets)

 This repository is super-simple Pong solitaire (one paddle, one ball, three walls).